 ABOUT

-Working with Photography, Video and Sound, Protick's works are built on long-term surveys rooted in Bangladesh.
-The form and materiality of his works often morph into the physicality of time; its raptures and our inability to grasp or hold time, the process of image-making as the way to expand time, to make space for more subdued moments, or more hints of an embodied life.
+Protick has developed a practice that combines the roles of an image-maker, a teacher and infrequently a curator.
+His often minimal, suspended and atmospheric visuals are coherently open with vast and solemn distance.
+Working with Photography, Video and Sound, Protick’s works are built on long-term surveys rooted in Bangladesh and larger region of Bengal.
+The form and materiality of his works often morph into the physicality of time; its raptures and our inability to grasp or hold time, the process of image-making is a way to expand time and its sensorium.
 Here we don’t experience time as moving in a linear direction, rather, we experience it slowing down, recurring, having dips and curves, sometimes changing in a constant flux.

 Protick is represented by Shrine Empire in Delhi.